 Undergraduate Degree and Master’s Prerequisite Courses

+Master’s programs are in great demand, and are bombarded with applicants.
+You need to have ways to stand out from the pack if you want to maximize your chances of being accepted.
 Some colleges and universities require candidates entering a master’s degree in data science to hold an undergraduate degree in a related major:

 - Computer Science

 - Applied Statistics

 Even when a particular undergraduate major is not specified, you’ll often need to show that they have completed specific undergraduate prerequisite courses in: